tbates/tbates.github.io/_posts/2000-11-02-First-steps.markdown

 ![model 1](/media/1_make_a_model/mtcar2.png "Model 1")

-Modeling is, fundamentally, all about model comparison: "Better" theories fit comparatively better.
+Modeling is, fundamentally, all about model comparison: Better theories fit the data better than do worse theories.

+If you were happy with that, [click here](#modify) to go to modify and compare.

-To skip to comparing models, [click here](#compare).
-To go over what we've just seen slowly... just read on were I break that down into a series of steps:
+To go over what we've just seen slowly... just read on where I break that down into a series of steps:

 1. [Build](#build)
 2. [Run](#run)